Mohammad-Razavi/jet-code/README.md

 # jet-code
- Jetcode is a code esitor for django .
+ Jetcode is a code editor for django .